How WAI Develops Accessibility Guidelines through the W3C Process:

 - W3C Working Group Notes are advisory technical reports, not standards.
 WAI's Techniques documents are Notes.
 They help developers implement the WAI Guidelines; for example, Techniques for UAAG 1.0 gives specific details and practical examples of how to meet UAAG.

-- WAI Resources cover a wide range of Web accessibility topics, such as Overview of WCAG 2.0 Documents, Quick Tips to Make Accessible Web Sites, Essential Components of Web Accessibility, and many others listed in the WAI Resources.
+- WAI Resources cover a wide range of Web accessibility topics, such as Essential Components of Web Accessibility, WCAG 2.0 at a Glance, Developing a Web Accessibility Business Case for Your Organization, and many others listed in the WAI Resources.